Martha Hunt Sizzles In Dangerously Short Leather Dress On Instagram

-Victoria’s Secret Angel Martha Hunt has never been afraid to show some skin on the pages of her Instagram account, and did just that again in a steamy new shot that was sure to get hearts racing.
+Victoria’s Secret Angel Martha Hunt has never been afraid to show some skin on the pages of her Instagram account, and she did just that in a steamy new shot that was sure to get hearts racing.

-In Martha’s most recent post shared on Friday, February 15, the model struck a sultry pose as she sat on the ground, giving the camera a sensual look as she ran her hand through her long, dirty blonde hair.
+In Martha’s most recent post, shared on Friday, February 15, the model struck a sultry pose as she sat on the ground, giving the camera a sensual look as she ran her hand through her long, dirty-blonde hair.
 The blue-eyed beauty stunned in a dangerously short black leather dress that barley covered her booty, flaunting her insane curves and her long, toned legs.

 The 29-year-old stunner added some serious bling to her look with an ornate pewter chain necklace that perfectly matched the thick ankle strap of the black heels she wore with the revealing ensemble.
-Martha carried a large red shoulder bag from the brand Pinko, who used the shot as part of an advertising campaign for one of their current collections.
+Martha carried a large red shoulder bag from the brand Pinko, which used the shot as part of an advertising campaign for one of its current collections.
 The model sported a full face of makeup, which she gave a better glimpse of in a second close up shot of her look, revealing her dark smokey eye and bright red lip that perfectly matched the purse she accessorized with.

-Fans of the Victoria’s Secret model went wild for her most recent photo, which at the time of this writing had accrued more than 6,000 likes within the first hour of going live on the social media platform.
-Dozens flocked to the comments section as well to show their love for the gorgeous for the blonde bombshell.
+Fans of the Victoria’s Secret model went wild for her most recent photo, which accrued more than 6,000 likes within the first hour of going live on the social media platform.
+Dozens flocked to the comments section as well to show their love for the gorgeous blonde bombshell.

 “Goddessssss,” one of her 3.1 million followers wrote under the photo, while another said she was a “beautiful girl.”